Projects

 Clonal haematopoiesis of indeterminate potential (CHIP) is part of the normal ageing process that results from the acquisition of mutations in genes commonly associated with blood cancers.
 These mutations occur in haematopoietic stem cells (HSCs), leading to the formation of genetically distinct subpopulations of blood cells which have a competitive advantage over cells without the mutations.

-Our aim is to be able to identify the patients most at risk of developing cancer, so that they can be targeted for early follow-up and treatment, and develop therapeutics that will permit treatment of them early in the disease process.
+CHIP is also associated with an increased risk of heart disease.
+We think that the mechanisms underlying these health problem associations are rooted in inflammation but there is still much that we don't understand.
+Our ultimate aim is to be able to identify the patients most at risk of developing cancer, so that they can be targeted for early follow-up and treatment, and develop therapeutics that will permit treatment early in the disease process.

 In the Payne Lab, we use zebrafish to model the haematopoietic disorders we study.
 Zebrafish have a similar haematopoietic system to humans, are easy to genetically manipulate and produce transparent embryos, allowing us to easily study their development.
 A pair of adult zebrafish can produce hundreds of embryos, which is ideal for high-throughput in vivo drug screening.